chang4oh/my-sales-dashboard/README.md

 note that tailwind v4 doesn't need to manually modify the config files that came with the template will need cleaning to make it organized and clean for further steps.

+Step 3.
+have home page a link to dashboard fill in the components and mock data on sales from 2022-24